 As we strengthen and streamline our healthcare system so that it can accommodate the increasing demands of a larger and an older population, we must improve system-wide efficiency by coordinating comprehensive care.
-From full implementation of the ACA’s provisions to long-term Medicare financing to the demands of caring for an aging population, our country’s healthcare system will require new and thoughtful approaches to efficiency, cost containment, and innovation.
+From full implementation of the ACA’s provisions, to electronic health records, to the demands of caring for an aging population, our country’s healthcare system will require new and thoughtful approaches to efficiency, cost containment, and innovation.

 As we continue to seek the new treatments and technologies that lower costs and improve outcomes, we will need to make a sustained commitment to research.
 That’s why we must protect and prioritize funding for the National Institutes of Health (NIH) as we make tough choices about federal spending and deficit reduction.
 Massachusetts receives more per capita NIH funding than any other state.
+Over the last year alone the 4th District received more than $25 million from the agency.
 This funding quite literally saves lives – its protection is a moral and economic imperative.
 NIH support for AIDS research, for example, has significantly decreased the amount of deaths from the disease.
 We can make similar gains in Alzheimer’s, cancer, diabetes and autism – but we must fund the research that gets us there.
 If we are serious about health care costs, then we have to focus on chronic conditions.